 - Responding to issues of self-harm and thoughts of suicide in young people

 We are increasingly accessing news and information from multiple sources which can result in confusion and increased anxiety from misleading information.
 It is important to encourage learners to check the source and credibility of information and develop their critical thinking.
 The following resources explore the importance of questioning and fact checking information.

 Online bullying is a term that encompasses a wide range of bullying which is enabled by technology.
-School governing bodies in Wales have a duty to promote the safety and well-being of children and young people in their care and these resources will aid governors to support their schools in developing robust anti-bullying policies.
+School governing bodies and pupil referral management committees in Wales have a duty to promote the safety and well-being of children and young people in their care and these resources will aid governors to support their schools in developing robust anti-bullying policies.

 Online hate is any online communication or expression that encourages or promotes hatred, discrimination or violence, against any person or group, because of their race, religion, disability, sexual orientation, gender or gender identity.
 This resource explores what online hate speech is, the motives behind it, the effect on those targeted and the ways to challenge it positively and safely.